CCBR/METRO/README.md

 > **Path to an output directory.**
 > *type: path*
 >
-> This location is where the aasap will create all of its output files, also known as the pipeline's working directory.
+> This location is where the metro will create all of its output files, also known as the pipeline's working directory.
 If the provided output directory does not exist, it will be created automatically.
 >
 > ***Example:***
 > `--outputdir /scratch/$USER/RNA_hg38`